Set up your micro:bit

 Your micro:bit will pause and the yellow LED on the back will blink while your program is being transferred.
 Once it’s copied across, your program starts running on your micro:bit.

-There are two ways to transfer your program:
+There are two ways to transfer your program from a computer:

-- Drag and drop works like copying a downloaded file from your computer to a USB memory stick.
+- Drag and drop is like copying a downloaded file from your computer to a USB memory stick.
 It works on any computer.

-- Direct flashing sends your program directly from the code editor to your micro:bit.
-It works on two popular web browsers.
+- Direct flashing sends your program from the code editor direct to your micro:bit.
+It works on any computer in two popular web browsers.

 Drag and drop

-When you plug the micro:bit into your computer's USB socket, it will appear like a USB memory stick called MICROBIT.
+When you plug the micro:bit into your computer's USB socket, it will appear on your computer like a USB memory stick called MICROBIT.

 Download your program as a .hex file from the code editor to your computer, usually to your downloads folder.
-Then drag and drop it onto the MICROBIT drive.
+Then drag and drop the .hex file on to the MICROBIT drive.

-Note: direct flashing is quick and easy, but it does not save a copy of your program on your computer.
-If keeping a copy of your code on your computer or local network drives is important to you, use drag and drop instead.
+Note: direct flashing is quick and easy, and is great for debugging, but it does not save a copy of your program on your computer.
+If keeping a copy of your code on your computer or local network drives is important to you, for example for assessing students' work, you may want to use drag and drop instead, or remind students to download and save a .hex file when they have completed their project.

 Transfer from mobile app